-Restraint Asphyxia Attorneys
+Restraint Asphyxia Attorneys in California

 Restraint asphyxia can occur when police restrain a person face down on the ground (prone), and put prolonged weight on the person’s back, neck, or even limbs – sometimes, but not always, after there has been a struggle or use of a Taser.
 Sometimes police officers violate their training and fail to place a restrained person on their side after being handcuffed on the ground to allow them to catch their breath.
 Those types of improper restraints can impair the person’s ability to breathe and can lead to death by asphyxia.
 Very often, the person being restrained will try to tell the officers that they cannot breathe, like Eric Garner did before he was killed by the NYPD and like several of our clients have done.